skoolkid/skoolkit/sphinx/source/components.rst

 -----------------------------
 This object is responsible for generating a dictionary of entry point addresses from a snapshot.
-Each key in the dictionary is an entry point address, and the associated value is a collection of entries that jump to or call that entry point.
+Each key in the dictionary is an entry point address, and the associated value is a collection of entries that jump to, call or otherwise refer to that entry point.
 This dictionary is needed for listing entry point referrers in a skool file (when the ``ListRefs`` configuration parameter of :ref:`sna2skool.py <sna2skool-conf>` is 1 or 2).

 The snapshot reference calculator must supply the following API function, in